marcelm/cutadapt/doc/guide.rst

 If you want to search for a combination of a 5' and a 3' adapter, you may want to provide them as a single so-called :ref:`"linked adapter" <linked-adapters>` instead.

+.. versionadded:: 4.1
+   Ability to anchor 5’ adapters from an external file with ``-g ^file:``

 .. _named-adapters: